 Last Updated on

 If you owe money to the IRS and haven’t made any efforts to pay your back taxes, you could possibly face a tax lien.
-Essentially, a tax lien gives the U.S. government the right to seize your personal property to cover your debts.
+Essentially, a tax lien gives the U.S. government the right to seize your personal property to cover your back taxes.
 The government can seize the assets in your bank account, along with your car, and your home.

 In addition to placing your personal property at risk, a tax lien can also appear on your credit report.
 A lien on your credit report can lower your credit score and put your financial future at risk.